•

 Monica H. Keith, Ph.D.

-I work with three ongoing field studies in Dominica, Bangladesh, and Argentina researching health, growth, and biodemography in rural and Indigenous populations.
-I have also begun working with NIH data from the National Institute of Child Health and Human Development to address disparities in reproductive and maternal health in the US.
+I work with ongoing field studies in Dominica, Bangladesh, and Argentina researching health, growth, and biodemography in subsistence-based and Indigenous communities.
+My focus on reproductive health also extends to the US, where I work with data from the NIH National Institute of Child Health and Human Development to assess drivers of racialized disparities in pregnancy and birth outcomes.

 broken image